How to Answer Kids' LGBTQ Questions

 Okay I admit it.
 I did consider (briefly!) pretending I didn’t hear the question.
 But only for a minute.

-Then logic kicked in . . . as someone who has done lots of research, I do know that dodging questions about important subjects like LGBTQ+, gives kids the impression that there's something inherently evil about the subject and it shouldn't be talked about.
+Then logic kicked in . . . as someone who has done hours of research on developmental psychology, I do know that dodging questions about any important subject, including LGBTQ+, gives kids the impression that there's something inherently evil about the subject and it shouldn't be discussed.

 The major risk here is that kids will create their own answer with potentially erroneous information.

 Instead, it’s best to offer a simple, straightforward answer.
 This will send a crucial message to your child that LGBTQ topics are not shameful.
 Try to look as comfortable as possible during this exchange―as if you're discussing the grocery list.

 Even if you're not comfortable, fake it.
 If you're anxious, your child will read into it and assume there's something wrong with talking about LGBTQ people.

 Aim for an open, educational tone.
 Your attitude shapes theirs.
 If you don't know the answer to the question, be honest and admit that you don't know.
 Google it together.